-Transport Implications Summary - Keith NE & Blackhillock
+Transport Implications - Keith NE & Blackhillock

-- The study areas are proximate to major road, bus and rail corridors between Inverness and Aberdeen, however, improvements to each of these is required to improve the quality of transport routes. - There is a network of public access paths throughout both study areas which are a mix of traffic free and on-road routes.
-Development within the study areas will need to be cognisant of these routes and mitigate potential impacts on routes, during construction and operation. - Bus stops along the A96 vary in quality and services are limited to the Stagecoach Bluebird Route 10, although it is noted this has reasonable services across the week and across each day. - There are no bus routes running through the Keith NE Study Area, and the study area is not accessible via public transport. - The A96 is constrained by its single carriageway design.
-Although the speed limit is 60mph, for HGVs (comprising roughly 8% of vehicle traffic along the A96 south of Keith) the speed limit is 40mph.
-In addition, where the A96 routes through local settlements (including Keith), the speed limit drops to 30mph.
+- The study areas are proximate to major road, bus and rail corridors between Inverness and Aberdeen, as well as local road networks including the U33H, U43aH and U43H.
+Improvements to these are required to improve the quality of transport routes and will be identified through planning applications, including pre-application advice. - There is a network of public access paths throughout both study areas which are a mix of traffic free and on-road routes.
+Development within the study areas will need to be cognisant of these routes and mitigate potential impacts on routes, during construction and operation. - Bus stops along the A96 vary in quality and services are limited to the Stagecoach Bluebird Route 10, although it is noted this has reasonable services across the week and across each day. - Aside from along the A95, there are no bus routes running through the Keith NE Study Area. - The A96 is constrained by its single carriageway design.
+Where the A96 routes through local settlements (including Keith), the speed limit drops to 30mph.
 Consequently, journey times along the A96 are particularly unreliable and platooning of vehicles is common. - Its single carriageway design also means diversions due to incidents on the road (e.g. road accidents, poor weather, flooding, etc.) are often significant and disruptive. - Proposed development will need to demonstrate no worsening impacts on road traffic and road safety, during construction and operation. - The condition and characteristics of rural roads within the study area (e.g. narrow single lane roads, low bridges, overhead transmission lines, existing built form, poor road conditions, no through routes, lack of pedestrian infrastructure) highlights the potential need for improvements and upgrades to deliver development associated with the Energy Framework (e.g. road widening, improved access points and junctions, road safety improvements).

-- Road safety is a significant concern within Keith and along the A96 outside of Keith.
-The rate of accidents involving casualties that were KSI within Keith between 2015 and 2019 was 4.8 times higher than the national average.
-South of Keith, along the A96, it was 1.3 times the national average. - Proposed development that generates significant traffic, particularly HGVs, will need to demonstrate no worsening impact on road safety, or sufficient mitigation measures. - As the currently alignment of the A96 routes through Keith, increased traffic on the A96 particularly HGVs, also has the potential to impact upon noise and air pollution, which would need to be addressed as part of any development proposal. - A96 corridor improvements may include bypassing of Keith.
-At this stage, potential routes are unknown, but have the potential to route through either of the study areas.
-Outcomes of the ongoing A96 Corridor Review should be monitored to understand potential bypass routes. - Additionally corridor improvements will likely see dualling of the A96, an assumption that should be incorporated into the Energy Framework. - The A96 Corridor Review is also considering the potential for the A96 to function as an 'Electric Highway', providing alternative refuelling infrastructure and facilities along the corridor.
+- Proposed development that generates significant traffic, particularly HGVs, will need to demonstrate no worsening impact on road safety, or sufficient mitigation measures. - As the currently alignment of the A96 routes through Keith, increased traffic on the A96 particularly HGVs, also has the potential to impact upon noise and air pollution, which would need to be addressed as part of any development proposal. - A96 corridor improvements may include bypassing of Keith.
+At this stage, there is the potential to route through either of the study areas.
+Outcomes of the ongoing A96 Corridor Review should be monitored to understand potential bypass routes. - Current plans for improvements to the A96 should be incorporated into the Energy Framework. - The A96 Corridor Review is also considering the potential for the A96 to function as an 'Electric Highway', providing alternative refuelling infrastructure and facilities along the corridor.
 The Energy Framework has potential to integrate into Electric Highway proposals, particularly in terms of the potential hydrogen refuelling station. - Work is ongoing to improve the Aberdeen to Inverness rail corridor, including improved freight capacity and decarbonisation of Scotland's rail network, which may be relevant to potential uses within the Energy Framework.